 HDMI 2.1

 This is the bad boy among all the other versions of the HDMI cable.
 It can support 4k at 120Hz and 8k at 60Hz.
 However, the reason why it isn’t as popular as HDMI 2.0 is because most people don’t own displays that offer these resolutions with such a high refresh rate.
-Due to this, people opt for HDMI 2.0 instead of 2.1 as it can do the job just fine.
+Due to this reason, people opt for HDMI 2.0 instead of 2.1 as it can do the job just fine.

 Different Types of HDMI Cables